curv3d/curv/docs/Shape_Atlas.rst

   ``intersection`` is an associative operation.
   The empty list is mapped to ``everything``.
-  If all of the shapes have the default colour, then ``everything`` is the identity element, and ``intersection`` is commutative and a monoid.
+  If all of the shape arguments have the default colour, then ``everything`` is the identity element, and ``intersection`` is commutative and a monoid.